Orlik 2012

-Orlik 2012 or simply Orlik is a Polish government project to build a football (soccer) and join volleyball–basketball fields in each gmina municipality in Poland before 2012 (time of UEFA Euro 2012 cohosted by Poland).
+Orlik 2012 or simply Orlik was a Polish government project to build small scale football and multisport volleyball–basketball pitches in each gmina in Poland before the UEFA Euro 2012.
 As of 2010 there were 2,479 gminas throughout the country.
-Orlik is usually built within elementary (grade 1-6) or junior high school (grade 7-9) arena.
+Orlik sites were usually built within the grounds of elementary or junior high schools.
 The name (small eagle) refers to the coat of arms of Poland, while the Polish national teams are called the eagles.

 Financing

-Single object should cost less than 1 million polish złoty (300 000 U.S. dollars) and is equally financed by the State Treasury, voivodeship and gmina.
+A single location costed around 1 million Polish Złoty (300 000 U.S. dollars) and was equally financed by the State Treasury, voivodeship and gmina.